Bantee-Golf/laravel-api-helpers/README.md

 ## Documentation Builder

-To allow auto-generation of docs, you need to call the `document()` function immidiately after the functions.
+To allow auto-generation of docs, you need to call the `document()` function immediately after the functions.

 For example, look at the `register()` method in `AuthController` below.